 MCB Undergraduate Peer Mentoring Program

-MCB Leaders have started a new initiative to provide MCB and Biology underclassmen the chance to meet with an undergraduate student mentor during fall 2019.
-Your mentor would be an MCB Leader or MCB Honors student who is a successful junior or senior.
+The School of MCB offers incoming freshmen in biology the opportunity to be matched with an upperclassman in MCB who will work with you on your acclimation to the university.
+Our peer mentors are MCB Leaders, MCB Peer Advising Interns and MCB Honors students who are successful juniors or seniors in the major.
+These students have been vetted through the MCB Advising Program.
 You can talk to your mentor about courses, career goals, research, campus activities and organizations and anything that might help you better navigate campus.
-Please note, this is not intended to replace your advisor, but instead provide you with a friendly, knowledgeable face on campus.
+Please note, this mentorship is not intended to replace your academic advisor, but instead to provide you with a friendly, knowledgeable face on campus.

-If you are interested in being matched with an undergraduate peer mentor, please fill out this application form by August 23, so we may get a better idea of where your interests lie.
-We will work on making matches before the start of the new semester and will email you with information about the person you have been matched with.You may select up to 3 MCB mentors of interest in your application.
-Please look over the mentor bios on our web site before filling out the application form.
+If you are interested in being matched with an undergraduate peer mentor for spring 2021, please complete this Google Form by Friday, February 12 at 12:00PM (noon) US Central Time.
+We will use your answers to get a better idea of where your specific interests lie, so we can make an appropriate match.
+On the application, you may select up to 3 MCB mentors of interest.
+Please look over the mentor bios below before filling out the application form.
 In the event that we are not able to match you with your chosen mentor, we will provide alternative options based on your responses.
 After you have been matched with a mentor, you will be introduced through email and you may begin to set up mentoring sessions.
 While we suggest that you meet with your mentor once or twice a month, you are welcome to contact each other as frequently as you like.

 Student Mentor Profiles